quodlibet/quodlibet/quodlibet/docs/guide/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One way is to enter ``#(tracks > 5)`` into the search box above the
-album list - this will only show albums with greater than than 5 tracks.
+album list - this will only show albums with greater than 5 tracks.

 How can I list my tracks based on their ratings?